Tutorial Gateway

 b <- 12

-In the next lines, We checked these values against each and every comparison operator (relational operator) present in the R Programming language.
+In the next lines, We checked these values against each comparison operator (relational operator) present in the R Programming language.

 R Comparison Operators in IF Statement

-This example helps you to understand, how to use Comparison operators inside the If statements.
-For this example, We are using two variables x and y and their values are 25 and 25.
-We are going to use these two variables inside the If condition along with one of the comparison operator present in R programming to check the condition.
+This example helps you to understand how to use Comparison operators inside the If statements.
+For this example, We are using two variables, x and y, with their values of 25 and 25.
+We are going to use these two variables inside the If condition, along with one of the relational or comparison operators present in R Programming to check the condition.

 # Example for Relational Operators in R Programming